precice/precice.github.io/pages/docs/installation/installation-spack.md

 If you want to uninstall preCICE, `spack uninstall precice` or delete the complete `spack/` directory to remove everything.

-:tada:
+🎉

 ## Advanced tips

 ### Use dependencies from your system

-You can instruct Spack to recognize specific dependencies that are already installed on your system.
+You can instruct Spack to recognize specific dependencies that are already installed on your system, by modifying your preferences in `~/.spack/packages.yaml`.

-This is done by modifying your preferences in `~/.spack/packages.yaml`(_Note_: If this is the first time you set preferences, the file might not exist and you have to create it yourself).
+{% include tip.html content="If this is the first time you set preferences, the file might not exist and you have to create it yourself" %}

 For example, to specify a locally installed MPI version, you could write: